karttur/soil-spectro/_posts/2022/2022-09-16-spectrodata-OSSL4ML04-mlmodel00.markdown

 <figure>
 <img src="../../images/Spectra-lib_step03_preprocess.png">
 <figcaption>Figure 5.
-Spectral data preprocessing steps available in the xSpectre process flow.</figcaption>
+Spectral data information enhancement steps available in the xSpectre process flow.</figcaption>
 </figure>

-The spectral data information enhancement steps are specifically built for massaging _spectral_ data to reveal more information and less noise.
-The methods listed in this section are thus primarily applicable for spectral data and other smooth and correlated multidimensional data, but not necessarily useful for preparing other types of covariates.

-The preparation of spectral data requires special consideration.
+The preparation of spectral data requires special consideration (figure 5).
 Spectral data can be biased due to several different causes, including variations in temperature, light source, distance and geometry between light source, sample and spectral sensor, atmospheric conditions in the air space the electromagnetic signal has to pass, variation in matrix material (e.g. structural differences in solid materials, purity of liquids etc).
 The spectral data preparation options available in the xSpectre process flow include:

 - scatter correction,
 - standardisation (scaling),
 - derivation, and
 - decomposition.

+The spectral data information enhancement methods are particularly suited for massaging spectral data to reveal more information and less noise.
+The methods listed in this section are thus primarily applicable for spectral data and other smooth and correlated multidimensional data, but not necessarily useful for preparing other types of covariates.

+Scatter correction, with the exception of Multiplicative Scatter Correction (MSC) only requires single spectrum (and could thus have been applied prior to the DataFrame collation and splitting), but MSC is a key method for correcting spectra and thus all scatter correction options are performed using collated and split data.
+Standardisation and decomposition methods relate to complete sets of samples (and thus all the spectra) fed into each method.
+The variables derived from the training dataset are then applied when running tests and predictions.
+As the extraction of derivates is a post-process in relation to both scatter correction and standardisation/scaling, also this enhancement step is performed after the split into training and test datasets.

 ##### Scatter correction

 Scattering effects occur because of variations in specular (mirror like) reflectances, variations in the sample matrix material particle sizes and the path length of the emitted and reflected light from its source via the sample to the sensor.
 These effects can be additive or multiplicative and distorts the individual spectra even if derived from the same instrument.

-Scatter correction is a widely applied technology for reducing scatter effects while retaining the information related to mainly chemical composition properties.
+Scatter correction is a widely applied technology for reducing spectral scatter effects while retaining the information related to mainly chemical composition properties.
 For a deeper discussion see the online article [Two scatter correction techniques for NIR spectroscopy in Python](https://nirpyresearch.com/two-scatter-correction-techniques-nir-spectroscopy-python/), that I also used for scripting the SNV and MSC methods in the process flow.

 The process flow includes 5 different methods for scatter correction: